Plugin Estimation of Smooth Optimal Transport Maps: The One-Sample Problem

 Theorem~\ref{thm:stability} and the above display then imply

 It follows from the upper bound that $W_2^2(P, \cdot)$, when viewed as a functional of $\hat q$, is Fr\'echet differentiable at $q$ in the $\dot H^{-1}(\Omega)$ topology.
-It moreover implies that this functional is strongly convex and smooth with respect to the duality of the spaces $\dot H^{-1}(\Omega)$ and $\dot H^1(\Omega)$. \item Finally, one may also infer from Theorem~\ref{thm:stability} and the Kantorovich duality that,
+It moreover implies that this functional is strongly convex and smooth with respect to the duality of the spaces $\dot H^{-1}(\Omega)$ and $\dot H^1(\Omega)$. \item Theorem~\ref{thm:stability} is stated in a form which is sufficient for our purposes, however it is not the most general result possible.
+On the one hand, the assumption of boundedness on $\Omega$ is superfluous: Theorem~\ref{thm:stability} continues to hold if $\Omega$ is an unbounded, closed, and convex set, such as the entire Euclidean space $\bbR^d$.
+It follows, for instance, that Theorem~\ref{thm:stability} is applicable whenever $P$ and $Q$ are strongly log-concave measures, in which case assumption~\ref{assm:curvature} holds by Caffarelli's contraction theorem~\citep{caffarelli2000}.
+On the other hand, assumption~\ref{assm:curvature} can be weakened in the following way: the first inequality of display~\eqref{eq:stability_bound} holds under the mere condition $\nabla^2 \varphi_0 \preceq \lambda I_d$, whereas the second holds when $\nabla^2\varphi_0 \succeq \lambda^{-1}I_d$.